 Economic arguments are needed to make the business case for public health investments.
-Subhash led the roll out of this important work to several European nations through a €2 million multi-centre European Commission funded study, EQUIPT.
+Subhash led the roll out of ROI work to several European nations through a €2 million multi-centre European Commission funded study, EQUIPT.
 He has been the coordinator of a large scale inter-disciplinary collaboration of national and international expertise.
 Subhash is the lead author of a book, ROI in Public Health Policy: Supporting Decision Making (Palgrave Macmillan).

-Leader, Health Economics Theme (HERG)
+Leader, Health Economics Research Group (HERG)

-Module Lead: Economic Evaluation in Human Genomics in MSc Genomic Medicine (Imperial College London)
+Ex-Module Lead: Economic Evaluation in Human Genomics in MSc Genomic Medicine (Imperial College London)

 Lead, European-study on quanitfying utility of investment in protection from tobacco (EQUIPT)